Other Spotted Fevers

-Like Rocky Mountain spotted fever, other spotted fevers may occur in the United States and internationally.
+Like Rocky Mountain spotted fever, other spotted fevers may occur in the United States and other parts of the world (see table Some Rickettsial and Related Infections).
 These infections occur mainly in the spring and summer, when adult ticks are active and people are likely to be in tick-infested areas.
 In warmer climates, the disease may occur throughout the year.
 Mediterranean spotted fever can occur year-round in the Mediterranean region because it is transmitted by the brown dog tick and thus may be acquired indoors.

 About 5 to 7 days after a bite, a fever, fatigue, muscle aches, and headache develop.
 The eyes are red, and people feel generally unwell.
 A small buttonlike sore covered by a black scab (eschar) develops at the site of the bite.
 Usually, nearby lymph nodes are swollen.
 About 4 days after the fever starts, a red rash appears on the forearms and spreads to most of the body, including the palms and soles.
 Fever typically lasts over a week.

 Doctors may do blood tests that detect antibodies to the bacteria.
-However, these test cannot detect the antibodies until at least several days after the illness begins.
-Thus, these tests do not help doctors diagnose the infection immediately after someone becomes ill but can help confirm the diagnosis.
+However, doing the test only once is not enough.
+The test must be repeated 1 to 3 weeks later to check for an increase in the antibody level.
+Thus, antibody tests do not help doctors diagnose the infection immediately after someone becomes ill but can help confirm the diagnosis later.